 Please spend some time calculating what percentage of your investments and net worth are in capital preservation investments.
 Now run some various market scenarios to determine whether your allocation makes sense.

-However, with only about 15% of my net worth in lower-risk investments, I will lose a lot of money in the next downturn.
-Therefore, my plan is to raise more cash and slightly reduce some of my equity investments in my tax-advantaged accounts.
-I’m about 5% over my target equity allocation of 30% of net worth.
+With only about 15% of my net worth in lower-risk investments, I will lose a lot of money in the next downturn.
+Therefore, my plan is to raise more cash and reduce some of my equity investments in my tax-advantaged accounts.
+I'm about 5% over my target equity allocation of 30% of net worth.

 Further, I plan on spending more of my investment gains so that I actually get something out of them.
 If things get ugly, at least I'll have a nice memory or something tangible to show for!